youngseo1108/HS21-Informatik1/README.md

 # HS21_Informatik1
+Introduction to Programming with Python.
 All rights regarding the task description & the official solutions are reserved for the University of Zurich.